Nastyflav/site_PYPO_production/README.md

 # Modules :
 site_pypo/ general settings\
-site_pypo/home/ index, terms and generic html pages\
+site_pypo/home/ index, terms, team and generic html pages\
 site_pypo/blog/ blog index and articles\
 site_pypo/events/ events Django models\
 site_pypo/artists/ artists Django models\
-site_pypo/team/ about the Pypo crew, models and photos\
 site_pypo/media/ all the images or videos integrated in the project\
 site_pypo/tests/ functional tests with Selenium and browsers

 # Tests :
+To launch tests `python manage.py test`\
 If you want to run the tests files, please be sure to locally collect all the static files by running `python manage.py collectstatic`

 # Built with :